 Mirissa is known for having the best whale watching in Sri Lanka and is definitely one of the most awesome things to do in Mirissa.
 Do note, that whale watching in Mirissa is only good between November to March (the southern coast’s dry season).

-There will be a few different companies selling whale watching tours in Mirissa, and they can be caught at the Mirissa Fisheries Harbour.
+There will be a few different companies selling whales watching in Mirissa, and they can be caught at the Mirissa Fisheries Harbour.
 Make sure to keep an eye out for not only giant blue whales, but for dolphins and turtles too!

 #7 Breakfast or Lunch at Shady Lane, Mirissa

-A two-story modern concrete building surrounded by palm trees, Shady Lane is the destination for new-age health food and vibes.
+A two-story modern concrete building surrounded by palm trees, Shady Lane is the destination for new-age health food and vibes and what I consider to be one of the best restaurants in Mirissa.
 Tucked back in the jungle away from the main road of Mirissa, this hipster spot offers tropical fruit smoothie bowls, loaded avocado toasts, veggie burgers, and a few sweet treats.

 Very vegan and gluten-free friendly, their coffee drinks come with the option of traditional dairy milk or coconut milk.

 Make sure to check out their small shop on the second floor that features local products, clothing, and artisans.

 WHERE | Shady Lane Mirissa, Sri Lanka